Unbranded 26650 LEP FLASHLIGHT REVIEW: 500 LUMENS

 - No regulation

 While other brands are all ranging between 280-360 USD this is the first sub 200 LEP flashlight I have come across.
 In terms of reach, it outperforms all the smaller LEP flashlights.
 Its performance literally falls in between the smaller and larger LEPs.
-For the money, this is definitely worth to consider!
+For the money, this is definitely worth considering!

 Unbranded 26650 LEP Flashlight for sale